ronelm2000/wsmtools/readme.md

   The HTML page is usually in this link.

   ![Yes, that one link which is printed](https://i.imgur.com/FkukMso.png)
-* ~~HOTC's Weiss Promos and Schwarz Promos are currently an unsupported use case as they contain all promos from every single set for that particular side.
-Future support may include parsing that page as well, but given their design and their copyright, almost any compromises leads to an uptick in unneeded calls on their site.~~ Resolved, you should be able to export them, but they will have no images.
-This is done intentionally so that all image post-processors will not load 10 or more images at once.
-Please add them manually.
+* HOTC's Weiss Promos and Schwarz Promos may be parsed successfully, but image post-processing will be disabled.
+  Please add the images manually in the `./Images/` subfolder.
+The format for the image file must be `serial_with_only_underscores.jpg` (png, jfif, and jpeg is also valid).

+  Example filename: `F35_W65_034.jpg`

-* Some HOTC pages have the wierdest problems, like this from Magia Record.
+* Some HOTC pages may not parse successfully due to translation errors, like this from Magia Record.
   Please report them if seen.

   ![Why!?!](https://i.imgur.com/NdpGGp0.png)